PHP quiz #1 - for loopJune 14, 2019

 AnswerShow the answer

-This code does what you would expect:
+This is a valid PHP code snippet, and it does exactly what you would expect:

 it introduces two variables,

 and it increments them by one at the end of each iteration.

 It might not be immediately obvious what effect does this code have on the loop.
 One thing's for sure: it won't throw any syntax errors, it's syntactically correct.

 $i < 3, $j < 2 is actually a

 single expression, and as all expressions, it evaluates to something.

 Comma operator (C)

 ,) is an operator that evaluates two expressions and returns the result of the second one.